rug-oop-2024/oop-24-25-final-project-group39/docs/decisions/DSC-use-of-metrics.md

 # Decision: Implementation of Root Mean Squared Error metric in metric.py
 # Status: Accepted
 # Motivation: Model error units can differ from the data
-# Reason: The Root Mean Squared error expresses error in the same units as the data
+# Reason: The Root Mean Squared error expresses an error in the same units as the data
 # Limitations: Sensitive to outliers and higher error values
 # Alternatives: Mean Squared Error or Mean Absolute Error